Damaris Lewis

 Damaris Lewis (born October 10, 1990) is an American model and actress.
 During her modeling career, she appeared in the Sports Illustrated Swimsuit Issues from 2009 to 2011.
-As an actress, she portrayed Blackfire on the DC Universe / HBO Max superhero series Titans (2019–present).
+As an actress, she portrayed Blackfire on the DC Universe / HBO Max superhero series Titans (2019–2021).

 Early life

 Lewis was born and raised in Brooklyn, New York.
 Her parents are West Indian from the island of St. Kitts.
 She studied with a conservatory-style arts concentration in dance at Fiorello H. LaGuardia High School of Music & Art and Performing Arts.

 Lewis was discovered while performing with her childhood dance company, Restoration Dance Theater at Chelsea Piers.
 She waited until her second year of high school to sign a contract with Elite Model Management.

 Career

 Modelling

 Lewis has appeared in campaigns for Black/Up, Clarins, MAC Cosmetics, L'Oréal, and Yves Saint Laurent.
 She has done editorial shoots for Sports Illustrated Swimsuit 2009, 2010, 2011; Essence, French Marie Claire, Self, Cosmopolitan, and GQ.

 Nick Jonas and Modelinia selected her to do a three-day, feature-style interview video set.
 This platform exposed her to a wider audience.